Introduction to React for Complete Beginners

 - Define

-only once and then display it by passing a boolean value to theisVisible
+Modalonly once and then display it by passing a boolean value to theisVisibleattribute.

 const keydownHandler = ({ key }) => {